install4j HelpDownload

 Console mode

 Installers generated by install4j can perform console installations, unless this feature has been disabled in the application configuration of the "Installer->Screens & Actions" step.
-In order to start a console installation, the installer has to be invoked with the -c argument.
+To start a console installation, the installer has to be invoked with the -c argument.

-The subtitle is appropriate to display in in console mode, because all standard screens in install4j have a question as their subtitle.
-If you add your own forms to the screen sequence, you should phrase their subtitles as questions in order to create a consistent user experience for the console installer.
+The subtitle is appropriate to display in console mode, because all standard screens in install4j have a question as their subtitle.
+If you add your own forms to the screen sequence, you should phrase their subtitles as questions to create a consistent user experience for the console installer.

 On Windows, the information of whether an executable is a GUI executable or a console executable has to be statically compiled into the executable.
 Installers are GUI executables, otherwise a console would be displayed when starting the installer from the explorer.
 This is also the reason why the JRE supplies both the java.exe console executable and the javaw.exe GUI executable on Windows.